Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Experimental set-up

 \subsection{Implementation details}

 The code is implemented in PyTorch library and the source code is available at \href{https://github.com/gzappoli/UDA-sEMG}{\texttt{github.com/gzappoli/UDA-sEMG}}.
 The Euclidean stem consists of one MRT and one MSS layer with $r_{data}$ is set to $\frac{1}{5}$ for NinaproDB6 and $\frac{1}{4}$ for FlexWear-HD dataset, and $r_{resolution,i}$ is set to $\{\frac{1}{16}, \frac{1}{32}, \frac{1}{64}\}$, for $i=\{1,2,3\}$, respectively.
 For NinaproDB6 and FlexWear-HD respectively, the global muscle kernels length are $14$ and $64$, the flexor and extensor muscle kernel lengths are $7$ and $32$, the proximal-distal muscle kernel sizes are $7$ and $32$, the size of dilated kernel is $2$ with dilation factor of $7$ and $32$.
 In our experiments, $n_t=64$, $n_s=40$ and $n_b=30$ for both datasets.
 The Riemannian backbone consists of one covariance pooling layer followed by a BiMap layer, a ReEig layer, a domain-specific batch normalization layer and a LogEig layer.
+Total number of parameters for Ninapro and FlexWear datasets are $84419$ and $346017$ respectively.

-The batch size is $50$ for both datasets.
+The batch size is $50$ for both datasets and the number of epochs is $50$.
 The number of domains per batch is $5$ and $1$ for NinaproDB6 and FlexWear-HD respectively.
-These hyperparameters are the same for all the subjects and sessions.
-The RiemannianAdam optimizer from Geoopt toolbox \cite{geoopt2020kochurov} is used and the cross entropy loss with learning rate $0.001$ and weight decay $0.0001$ is used for training.
+The SPDDSMBN's momentum parameter is set to $\gamma_{source}=\gamma_{target}=0.1$ These hyperparameters are the same for all the subjects and sessions.
+The RiemannianAdam optimizer from Geoopt toolbox \cite{geoopt2020kochurov} is used and the cross-entropy loss with learning rate $0.001$ and weight decay $0.0001$ is used for training.